waynetee/tp/docs/UserGuide.md

 title: User Guide
 ---

-PropertyWhiz (PropertyWhiz) is a **desktop app for managing properties, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+PropertyWhiz (PropertyWhiz) is a **desktop app for managing properties and property buyers, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, PropertyWhiz can get your property management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}